Pupil Premium

 Provider |

-Lexia |
+Lexia UK |

-Language link |
+Junior Language Link |

-Star Maths |
+STAR Maths |

 Renaissance |

-Service pupil premium funding (N/A)
+Service pupil premium funding (optional)

-For schools that receive this funding, you may wish to provide the following information:
+For schools that receive this funding, you may wish to provide the following information: How our service pupil premium allocation was spent last academic year |

-Measure |
+0.00 |

-What was the impact of that spending on service pupil premium eligible pupils? |
+The impact of that spending on service pupil premium eligible pupils |

 |